Malulu/HRI-Design-2020/Position_papers.md

 **Designing for Compassion: designing innovative technology for e-Mental Healthcare based on the value of compassion.** Lusi B.
 <br />

-**Design Research in HRI: Roboticists, Design Features, and Users as Co-Designers.** Ostrowski A., Park H. W. and Breazeal C.
+**Design Research in HRI: Roboticists, Design Features, and Users as Co-Designers.** Ostrowski A., Park H. W. and Breazeal C. [https://malulu.github.io/HRI-Design-2020/assets/pdf/Ostrowski et al.pdf](pdf)
 <br />

 **Strong Concepts and Heuristics in the Multidisciplinary Design of Robots: A Case Study of a Social Robot Prototype for Dementia Therapy.** Sandoval E. B., Cruz-Sandoval D. and Favela J
 <br />

-**Predictive relations as part of designerly HRI.** Smit I.
+**Predictive relations as part of designerly HRI.** Smit I. [https://malulu.github.io/HRI-Design-2020/assets/pdf/Smit.pdf](pdf)
 <br />

 **Context-Confrontation: Elicitation and Exploration of Conflicts for Delivery Robots on Sidewalks.** Vroon J., Rusak Z. and Kortuem G.